Drama was what we were promised and drama, by the bucket-load, was what stage five of the Tour de France delivered.

 An ill-timed puncture cost Michal Kwiatkowski after a great team ride but he finished as the only GC contender still within a minute of Vincenzo Nibali overall (pic: Bruno Bade/ASO)

-Lars Boom conquered the cobbles at the Tour de France this year (pic: Bruno Bade/ASO)
+Lars Boom conquered the cobbles at the Tour de France, and uploaded his ride to Strava (pic: Bruno Bade/ASO)

 Vincenzo Nibali and his team-mates were supposed to inexperienced and vulnerable on the cobbles, but he proved his doubters wrong with a superb ride on the pave (pic: Bruno Bade/ASO)